 Our Lake

 Lake Onalaska is a 7,688 acre body of water created when Lock and Dam #7 inundated former backwater areas of the upper Mississippi River in 1937.
-The entire Lake is within the Upper Mississippi National Wildlife and Fish Refuge and all of the shorelands surrounding the Lake are owned by federal agencies (U.S. Fish and Wildlife Service and U.S. Army Corps of Engineers).
+The entire Lake is within the Upper Mississippi National Wildlife and Fish Refuge and almost all of the shorelands surrounding the Lake are owned by federal agencies (U.S. Fish and Wildlife Service and U.S. Army Corps of Engineers).
 The Lake Onalaska Protection and Rehabilitation District is an association of property owners whose land adjoins the federal shorelands, formed under Wisconsin Statutes, to play a role in the planning and management of the Lake's resources (more info.).
 Lake Onalaska has abundant fish resources, is an important refueling stop for large numbers of long-distance migrating waterfowl and other birds in spring and fall, and provides diverse human recreational interests.

 Mississippi River Flyway Cam on Sommers Chute delta in Lake Onalaska